mysterypaintwo/rookbot/SETUP.md

 ---

-## Step 4: Clone Your Private Repository
+## Step 4: Clone the Repository

 1. **Clone Using SSH**:
-   - Use the SSH URL for your repository.
+   - Use the SSH URL for the repository.
 For example:
      ```bash
      git clone git@github.com:mysterypaintwo/rookbot.git
      ```